charanravi-online/Python-DSA/README.md

    - Asymptotic analysis is about measuring order of growth in terms of input size.

 5. Example : "add example here"

+## Big-O-Notation
+1. To put it simply, imageine you're comparing ways to sort a list of numbers.\
+   The big O Notation helps you understand how these methods perform as the list gets longer.

+2. Example: Let's say you have a list of 10 numbers.
+One method might take 10 steps to sort it while another might take 100 steps.\
+   With Big O Notation, we ignore exact numbers and focus on how these methods behave as the list grows infinitely long.

+3. In summary, Big O Notation tells us how an algorithm's performance changes as the amount of data it's working on changes,\
+   using simple terms like "linear" or "quadratic" to describe this behavior.